 How We Can Help

-At AKEA Web Solutions, our leading experts with a decade of experience can assist with mitigating risks associated with web accessibility letters and lawsuits.
+At AKEA Web Solutions, our leading experts with a decade of experience can assist with mitigating risks associated with web accessibility law and lawsuits.
 AKEA Web Solutions offers a comprehensive solution through audits of websites and digital document downloads.
 In the event your organization is already involved in legal action, AKEA Web Solutions can assist with expediting the auditing and remediation process.
 Regardless of your current circumstance, take action now to keep your business and your reputation, with protections in place against litigation.

 on your web design and accessibility initiative!